-The fastest way to get started with Toil in a cloud environment is by using Toil's autoscaling capabilities to handle node provisioning.
-Autoscaling is a powerful and efficient tool for running your cluster in the cloud.
-It manages your cluster for you and scales up or down depending on the workflow's demands.
+The fastest way to get started running Toil in a cloud environment is using Toil's autoscaling capabilities to handle node provisioning for us.
+Currently, autoscaling is only supported on the AWS cloud platform with two choices of provisioners: Toil's own Docker-based provisioner and CGCloud.